How Do I Locate a Parent for Child Support?

 In practice, custodial parents who are unable to find an out-of-state deadbeat parent usually must either do the investigative work themselves (made easier using the Internet) or hire a private investigator (PI).
 Some PIs are licensed to operate in more than one state.
 Also, you may be able to recover the cost of hiring a PI from the noncustodial parent.

-Get Free Legal Assistance with Your Child Support Issues
+Get a Free Case Review of Your Child Support Issues